JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Windows Local Persistence/Logon Triggered Persistence.md

 d-r---        3/17/2021   3:13 PM                Videos
 -a----         7/7/2023   5:31 PM           7168 revshell.exe
 ```
-8. `move <PAYLOAD NAME>.exe <DESTINATION PATH>` from the compromised Windows machine
+8. `move <PAYLOAD NAME>.exe <DESTINATION PATH>` from the compromised Windows machine to move our payload into the **C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp** directory, which is a directory that contains executables that all get executed whenever a user logs in to the compromised Windows machine
 ```PowerShell
 PS C:\Users\Administrator> move revshell.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp\"
         1 file(s) moved.
 ```
-9. Sign out and log back in from the compromised Windows machine
+9. After successfully executing the previous commands, we signed out and logged back in from the compromised Windows machine, which ended up executing our payload that we move in to the **C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp** directory after we logged back in, which ended up creating a reverse shell that connected back to our attack machine's netcat listener

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/Windows%20RDP%20Sign%20Out.png)